 Adding users, like students, teachers, and support staff, to the directory is usually done manually by an administrator or automated by a scripted process.
 Ideally, your user accounts should be provisioned automatically with your Student Management System (SMS) being the authoritative source of users coming and going.
 Some SMSs allow for this to happen by feeding data to the school’s network directory which can then synchronise the user accounts with the cloud system’s own directory.

 Whether automated or not, having robust procedures for setting up and managing user accounts in a timely fashion is essential for students and teachers to be able to use the cloud services that are available.

 There are two key ways that multiple users are identified and managed in bulk:

-Organisational Units are distinctly separate in their function to Groups.
+Organisational Units are distinctly separate in their function from Groups.

 Organisational Units separate the allocation of things such as the services, settings, policies, and apps that are allowed or deployed to users.

 Usually schools separate staff and student users as a minimum at the top level of OUs.
 Then, the OU structure could be further granulated, depending on the specific needs around which types of users require different services, settings, policies, and apps.
 By separating students into OUs using the year in which they leave the school (as opposed to their current year level), students can remain in that OU rather than an administrator having to rename it each year:

 Putting users into groups makes it easier to assign access permissions for things like files, folders, calendars, email distribution lists, and so on.